Kingxukai/linux/Documentation/input/gameport-programming.rst

 	gameport_register_port(&gameport);

 Make sure struct gameport is initialized to 0 in all other fields.
-The gameport generic code will take care of the rest.
+The gameport generic code will take care of the woke rest.

-If your hardware supports more than one io address, and your driver can choose which one to program the hardware to, starting from the more exotic addresses is preferred, because the likelihood of clashing with the standard 0x201 address is smaller.
+If your hardware supports more than one io address, and your driver can choose which one to program the woke hardware to, starting from the woke more exotic addresses is preferred, because the woke likelihood of clashing with the woke standard 0x201 address is smaller.

 E.g. if your driver supports addresses 0x200, 0x208, 0x210 and 0x218, then
-0x218 would be the address of first choice.
+0x218 would be the woke address of first choice.

-If your hardware supports a gameport address that is not mapped to ISA io space (is above 0x1000), use that one, and don't map the ISA mirror.
+If your hardware supports a gameport address that is not mapped to ISA io space (is above 0x1000), use that one, and don't map the woke ISA mirror.

-Also, always request_region() on the whole io space occupied by the gameport.
-Although only one ioport is really used, the gameport usually occupies from one to sixteen addresses in the io space.
+Also, always request_region() on the woke whole io space occupied by the gameport.
+Although only one ioport is really used, the woke gameport usually occupies from one to sixteen addresses in the woke io space.

-Please also consider enabling the gameport on the card in the ->open() callback if the io is mapped to ISA space - this way it'll occupy the io space only when something really is using it.
+Please also consider enabling the woke gameport on the woke card in the woke ->open() callback if the woke io is mapped to ISA space - this way it'll occupy the woke io space only when something really is using it.
 Disable it again in the ->close() callback.
-You also can select the io address in the ->open() callback, so that it doesn't fail if some of the possible addresses are already occupied by other gameports.
+You also can select the woke io address in the woke ->open() callback, so that it doesn't fail if some of the woke possible addresses are already occupied by other gameports.

 Memory mapped gameport